 - Chances are high you already have a deployment and management infrastructure for your PCs and laptops.
 What is the extra effort is required to also use this infrastructure for thin PCs?
 Let me rephrase this: if you already (properly) automated desktop deployment/management, how much effort would it cost you to upscale PC management from 100 to 1000 desktops?

-- If you were to switch PC vendors, or when your current vendor introduces a new model, you can just continue managing the new devices using your existing deployment infrastructure.
+- If you were to switch PC vendors, or when your current vendor introduces a model, you can just continue managing the devices using your existing deployment infrastructure.

 - How expensive is a basic, entry level, slim-line, Windows Professional PC including 3 years support (or even netbooks and Atom-based devices when green IT is important)?
 Is it more expensive than a high-end XP Embedded client?
 Isn't it not much faster and far more functional than a high-end Windows XP embedded device?